I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

-I’m aiming to at least have as many bronzes as there are goals but am hoping for some silvers and golds in 2017 as well!
+I’m aiming to at least have as many bronzes as there are goals.
+I am hoping for some silvers and golds in 2017 as well!

 - Bronze – Invest at least $30000 in new capital in 2017